MicrosoftDocs/sql-docs/docs/relational-databases/replication/web-synchronization-for-merge-replication.md

     1. Respond to the HTTPS request.

-    2. Make an SQL connection to the publication database.
+    2. Make a SQL connection to the publication database.

     3. Apply the upload changes to the publication database.